 Colorado Home Intervention Program (CHIP)

-CHIP, a statewide home-based early intervention program within Outreach Programs, is designed specifically to serve families with children who are deaf or hard of hearing, newborn to age three.
+CHIP, a collaborative model of early intervention services, is designed specifically to provide services for families who have children who are deaf and hard of hearing, ages birth to three years old.

 Children are referred to the program by pediatric audiologists through the Early Hearing Detection and Intervention (EHDI) process in Colorado and are eligible for services established by the Early Intervention (EI) Colorado eligibility criteria.